Zren/zren.github.io/_posts/2018-12-28-building-task-manager-widget-by-itself.markdown

 )
 {% endhighlight %}

-Then we can try compiling just the `applets/taskmanager` folder.
+Next we can try compiling just the `applets/taskmanager` folder.
+We create a new "build" directory and enter it.
+Then we run cmake using the source code from the parent directory (`applets/taskmanager`) using `..`. `cmake` will check if all the dependencies mentioned in `CMakeLists.txt` are installed.

+Then we run `make` which actually compiles your code.
+If you missed mentioning a dependency using `find_package()` in the `CMakeLists.txt`, `make` might throw an error.
+Further down in `CMakeLists.txt` will be a `target_link_libraries()` function you can use as a reference for populating `find_package()`.

 {% highlight bash %}
 cd applets/taskmanager